kelvin1095/BasicWebDevelopment/README.md

 - PostgreSQL: I'm using a relational database that uses SQL to get a grasp on things before trying a more advanced stack.

+### Things I still want to do:

+- Using Nginx as a load balancer
+- Server-side rendering in React with Next.js
+- Another JS framework, possibly svelte and svelte-kit
+- Searching for a free location to be able to test.

 <!--
 DROP TABLE pokemon;